emqx/emqx-docs/en_US/rule/offline_msg_to_cassandra.md

 ```
 ::: tip

-The message table structure cannot be modified.
+The table structure cannot be modified.
 Please use the above SQL statement to create

 :::

-Create rules:
+## Create Rules

 Open [EMQX Dashboard](http://127.0.0.1:18083/#/rules) and select the "Rules" tab on the left.